Last Updated on September 5, 2024 by Ashok Kumar

 Finally, it strongly advised that all businesses have an incident response plan (IRP) in place.
 In fact, to comply with regulations such as the GDPR, an IRP is not optional.

-If you’re looking for an easier way to monitor Exchange Server changes like configurations changes, permission changes and non-owner mailbox access etc., download free trial of Lepide Exchange Server Auditor today.
+If you’re looking for an easier way to monitor Exchange Server changes like configurations changes, permission changes and non-owner mailbox access etc. schedule a demo of Lepide Exchange Server Auditor today.